isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-choose-a-riding-lawn-mower.markdown

 - Over 5 acres looking for a mower with a 60 cutting width On the flip side, if your lawn features trees, shrubs, and gates, then youd better choose a compact riding mower that will make it easy for you to navigate through the sharp turns, tight passes, and curves.
 ### 2. Check the Terrain of Your Garden
-Secondly, you need to consider the terrain of your lawn.
-Is your terrain relatively flat?
+Secondly, you need to consider the terrain of your lawn.Â  Is your terrain relatively flat?
 - Then anything from zero-turn-radius (ZTR) model to a huge riding yard tractor will serve you best.
 - In case your yard resembles mine, uneven and sloppy, a yard tractor is the best option.
 It has a wide stance, impressive traction, lower COG- (center of gravity), and impressive traction making it hard to slip when mowing uphill or downhill.